-Almost two years later, the Professional Cycling Union (UCI) announced on Monday the resolution of the 'Samuel case'.
+Almost two years later the Professional Cycling Union (UCI) made public on Monday the resolution of the 'Samuel case'.

 The UCI confirmed its positive, but acknowledged its unintentionality.
-A resolution that arrives late, but that serves to leave immaculate the sports curriculum of a Samuel Sánchez that had the deference of attending to MD in the middle of the vortex
+A resolution that is late, but that serves to leave the sports curriculum of a Samuel Sánchez who had the deference of attending to MD in the midst of the maelstrom

-Before the resolution and the sending of the document, the formerly talked with the newspaper MARCA, the first means to advance their reaction to the resolution that was communicated by email while riding a bike.
-“I had been waiting for this moment to come.
-It shows that there was no intention, that I never wanted to dope.
-I'm calm, nobody will say that I intentionally dopé.
+Before the resolution and the sending of the document, the former driver spoke with the MARCA newspaper, the first way to advance his reaction to the resolution, which was communicated to him by email while he was riding his bike.
+“I had been waiting for this moment for a while.
+It is shown that there was no intention, that I never wanted to dope.
+I'm calm, no one will say that I intentionally doped.
 I can look people in the face.
-In the analysis appeared a nanogram of that peptide, only one, for the contamination of a legal supplement that I prefer not to say«, Said the cyclist from his home, in Oviedo.
+In the analysis, a nanogram of that peptide appeared, only one, due to the contamination of a legal supplement that I prefer not to say.«, Said the cyclist from his house in Oviedo.

-The Asturian, who I already had the decision taken to retire in 2017 and that he gladly accepted this resolution that he signed and sent to the UCI last Thursday, he was forced to hang up the bike earlier than expected by a resolution whose end was late.
+The Asturian, who already had the decision made to retire in 2017 and that he willingly accepted this resolution, which he signed and sent to the UCI last Thursday, he was forced to hang up the bicycle earlier than expected by a resolution whose end has come late.

-At least, the UCI has acknowledged in its communiqué that there was no intentionality, what leaves "the calm head" to the 2008 Olympic champion in Beijing, podium in the Tour and winner of stages both in the 'Grande Boucle' and in the Vuelta that at all times offered "to collaborate with the competent authorities" .
+At least, the UCI has acknowledged in its communiqué that there was no intentionality, which leaves the 2008 Olympic champion in Beijing "with a calm head", podium in the Tour and winner of stages in both the 'Grande Boucle' and the Vuelta that at all times was offered "to collaborate with the competent authorities" .

-In spite of not having an economic sanction (in these cases the runner is usually punished with an 70% of his salary) and accepting the UCI the possibility that the origin of the adverse result came through a contaminated supplement that Sánchez was using, yes there will be a sanction until the August 16.
-"The smallest there may be" and inferior to the usual four years with those who recently punished Nicola Ruffoni, Igor Merino, Stefan Pirazzi or Samuele Conti.
+Despite there being no financial sanction (in these cases the broker is usually punished with 70% of his salary) and the UCI accepts the possibility that the origin of the adverse result came through a contaminated supplement that Sánchez was using, yes there will be a sanction until August 16.
+"The least there can be" and less than the usual four years with which they recently punished Nicola Ruffoni, Igor Merino, Stefan Pirazzi or Samuele Conti.

-His can be considered a case of involuntary doping, to which José Luis Terreros refers. «The World Anti-Doping Code should distinguish more between accidental and fraudulent ones«, Says the director of the Anti-Doping Agency (AEPSAD).
+His can be considered a case of involuntary doping, to which José Luis Terreros refers. «The World Anti-Doping Code should further distinguish between accidental and fraudulent«, Says the director of the Anti-Doping Agency (AEPSAD).

-He will not be able to run the next two months, an insignificant news for the already ex-runner, who do not think about going back.
-Samu is very motivated with his new life that is still linked to cycling thanks to the school with which he collaborates in his homeland "which is giving many children the opportunity to fulfill the dream that I achieved as a professional".
+He will not be able to run the next two months, insignificant news for the already ex-runner, who do not think about going back.
+Samu is highly motivated with his new life, which is still partly linked to cycling thanks to the school with which he collaborates in his homeland "which is giving many children the opportunity to fulfill the dream that I achieved by being a professional."